UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Website

-There are also no drawing tools or indicators, and you cannot overlay charts over each other to compare different stocks or indices.
-You also cannot set basic stock alerts.
+The website also lacks drawing tools or indicators, and you cannot overlay charts over each other to compare different stocks or indices.
 It would be great if Lloyds could improve the customer experience by adding these features, which newer platforms all offer.
 Traders who wish to extensively trade using a web app would be better served by a broker like Interactive Brokers or IG.

 Feature Lloyds Bank logoLloyds Bank